-The Graphs below show functionality scorecards issued by the Department after the second quarter in 2017:
+The Graphs below show functionality scorecards issued by the Department in 2021:

-Figure 21: Citrusdal Thusong Service Centre Functionality Scorecard Second Quarter 2017
+Figure 22: Citrusdal Thusong Service Centre Functionality Scorecard 2021

-As per the scorecard above, the Citrusdal Thusong Service Centre is categorised as a well-functioning Thusong Service Centre with an overall score of 90%.
+As per the scorecard above, the Citrusdal Thusong Service Centre is categorised as a well-functioning Thusong Service Centre with an overall score of 50%.

-Figure 22: Clanwilliam Thusong Service Centre Functionality Scorecard Second Quarter 2017
+Figure 23: Clanwilliam Thusong Service Centre Functionality Scorecard Second Quarter 2017

-As per the scorecard above, the Clanwilliam (Satellite) Thusong Service Centre is categorised as a well-functioning Thusong Service Centre with an overall score of 90%.
-The municipality is also working with the Department of Local Government to extend its service offering to areas like Graafwater, where government services are often not so accessible to the local communities.
+As per the scorecard above, the Clanwilliam (Satellite) Thusong Service Centre is categorised as a well-functioning Thusong Service Centre with an overall score of 55%.

+The Municipality is also working with the Department of Local Government to extend its service offering to areas like Graafwater, where government services are often not so accessible to the local communities.
 Mobile Thusong outreach took place in Graafwater in February 2018.
 A successful outreach was held in Wupperthal in June 2018 and Elands Bay in November 2019.
-It is planned to have an outreach programme in Citrusdal (ward 1 and 2) during October 2020 and to open a Satellite Office in Lamberts Bay during the 2020/21 financial year.
+A successful outreach program was held in Citrusdal (ward 1 and 2) during November 2021.
+The Don Burrel Hall in Lamberts Bay was successfully registered as a Satelite Thusong Centre during the 2021/22 financial year.
+It is also the Municipalities endeavour to register the newly constructed multipurpose hall in Graafwater as a Thusong Centre over the next three year, starting the process in the 2022/23 financial year.

 The table below indicate the actions required to implement the Thusong Service Centre Programme: